These are some of the most common technical questions that continue to arise when we’re discussing Ivy with developers in the community.

 Q: What kind of type system does Ivy use?
 Does it do shape-checking of tensors?
 If so, how does it handle dynamic sizes?
 The gold standard here is a fully dependent type system, but this is very rare, with the exception of dex.

-A: The checks performed during graph compilation will remain backend-specific.
+A: The checks performed during compiling will remain backend-specific.

-ivy.compile() wraps the backend compilation functions, for example
+ivy.compile() wraps the backend tracing functions, for example

-For some backends, shape-checking will be performed during the compilation phase and for others it will not.
+For some backends, shape-checking will be performed during the tracing phase and for others it will not.

 Q: How does Ivy handle GPU usage?